global-121/121-platform/docs/CONTRIBUTING.md

 We try to follow the "[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)" convention, combined with the "[Angular Commit Message format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format)".

-When committing your changes, provide a commit message that starts with an appropriate keyword:
+When committing your changes, provide a commit message(-subject) that starts with an appropriate keyword:

 - `feat`: new feature for the user
 - `fix`: bug fix for the user